Here’s How to Safeguard Your Credit Score from Cybersecurity Threats

 3. Be Cautious of Phishing Attempts

-4. Use Strong and Unique Passwords
+4. Use Strong, Unique Passwords

-5. Regularly Update Your Software and Devices
+5. Keep Your Software Updated

 Conclusion